-Early miscarriage symptoms may start out as pain in the lower abdomen similar to menstrual cramping.
+Early miscarriage symptoms may start out as a pain in the lower abdomen similar to menstrual cramping.
 The pain may stay the same during the miscarriage or could increase in intensity to the point where medical attention is sought.
 Any form of cramping during pregnancy (especially if it's associated with red bleeding) should be immediately reported to the obstetrician.

 Spotting is common during the first month of pregnancy, but spotting is different from bleeding.
 Miscarriage symptoms are commonly combined so the cramping may start at the same time as vaginal bleeding.
 If blood is bright red and flowing like a menstrual cycle, immediately head to the emergency room.
 Active vaginal bleeding during pregnancy is not normal at any time.

 Not every miscarriage starts with bleeding and cramping.
 In some cases, the miscarriage starts an infection in the uterus, which leads to vaginal discharge.
 The vaginal discharge will be thick, possibly yellow or greenish and have a strong smell.
 Other septic miscarriage symptoms include fever, lethargy, fatigue, and chills.
 Even if you think the symptoms are associated with the flu or common sinus infection, they can be life-threatening if attributed to a septic miscarriage, so seek emergency medical attention right away.